SINGING ONLY SOFTLY

 Inspired by the original, unredacted texts of the diary, Loose Tea Music Theatre is creating Singing Only Softly.
 This chamber opera voices Anne Frank as a fully formed young woman, describing her experiences, while discovering herself and her body, which was originally silenced from her story.
 Singing Only Softly explores a more nuanced character than the one that is presented in the redacted diary: not Otto Frank’s flattening of his daughter into the innocent child of The Diary of a Young Girl, but Anne’s own complex self-awareness and self-representation.

-Loose Tea plans on a full musical workshop in January 2019, in alignment with International Holocaust Remembrance Day, and a fully staged presentation of Singing Only Softly for Yom HaShoah in May 2019.
+Loose Tea will premier a fully staged presentation of Singing Only Softly for Yom HaShoah in May 2019.
 The fully staged opera will be presented alongside The Diary of Anne Frank, by Grigory Frid, which characterizes Anne in her “edited” version, providing a commentary on female censorship.

 Loose Tea is proud that this will be the first classical music project about Anne Frank based on the complete diaries, and the first to be created, performed, and presented entirely by emerging female artists – like Anne Frank herself.